3

 3. Precursors of Other Nitrogen-Containing Molecules

-In this article, we have learned the building blocks of proteins, various chemical structures of amino acids in general and how that fact controls the shape and eventually dictates the function of the protein.
+In this article, we have explored the building blocks of proteins, various chemical structures of amino acids in general, and how that fact controls the shape and eventually dictates the protein’s function.
 We have also learned that their functions are not only limited to this.